gaxar77/Noria/readme.md

 ## Screenshots

 Below is a screenshot of the current interface.
-I know is not very pleasing asthetically, but I intend to improve its appearance in the future.
+I know it's not very pleasing asthetically, but I intend to improve its appearance in the future.

 <img src="Screenshots/Screenshot 1.png"/>